-Easy Peanut Butter Oatmeal Cookie Recipe are perfectly soft and gooey in the center with crisp, chewy edges.
+Easy Peanut Butter Oatmeal Cookie Recipe is perfectly soft and gooey in the center with crisp, chewy edges.
 A simple recipe that I love to bake and eat!
 It’s sure to become your favorite too.

 About this Peanut Butter Oatmeal Cookie Recipe, peanut butter cookies were the first cookie I made.
 My parents weren’t chocolate lovers (crazy, right?!) so chocolate chip cookies weren’t an option.
 It’s all good though, I love the simplicity of peanut butter cookies.
 There are some peanut butter cookies recipes that have only four ingredients.
 These have more than that, but they’re still easy to make.
 Basically, dump it in a bowl and combine it!

 The addition of oatmeal gives these cookies a nice change from traditional peanut butter cookies.
 They’re rich and soft but the oatmeal lightens them so they’re not so heavy tasting.

 If you eat just the inside of a peanut butter cup, that’s what these cookies taste like, especially the dough.
 So good!

 When measuring flour you’ll want to first sift it, then use a scoop to fill your measuring cup.
 Lastly, level the cup with the back of a knife or something flat.
 This measures flour more accurately than the scoop and sweep method.

 When you weigh a cup of flour that’s been measured the ‘scoop and sweep’ method, it’ll weigh about 5 ounces.
 A standard cup should weigh 4.25 ounces.